shivamujawame/AIW-Infra-Migration/Labfiles/ms-spl-discover-your-windows-servers.md

     ![](Images/DAA-image8.png)

 1. As we have created the Azure Migrate project key for the Discover and Assessment, you will be accessing the Hyper-V manager in the next tasks to start the discovery process with the help of Azure Migrate Appliance.

+## Task 2: Discover the on-premises VMs using Azure Migrate Appliance

+In this task, you will deploy the Azure Migrate appliance in the on-premises Hyper-V environment.
+This appliance communicates with the Hyper-V server to gather configuration and performance data about your on-premises VMs, and returns that data to your Azure Migrate project.

 1. Now, to Connect to your on-premises environment, Go to **Start (1)** button in the VM, search for **Hyper-V Manager (2)** there and select it.
 You will be accessing your infrastructure from the hyper-V manager and will be connecting to the Azure Migrate Appliance VM to start the process of discovery.